Updated July 10, 2023

 What is a Mortgage Bank?

-The term “mortgage bank” refers to the banks specializing in lending mortgage loans, where they are involved in originating and servicing the loans.
+Mortgage banks specialize in originating and servicing mortgage loans, actively involved in lending them.
 These banks either use their capital or borrow from other bigger lenders to extend mortgage loans to the borrowers.
 They service the loans by collecting payments from the borrowers in installments or selling their loans in the secondary market.
 Mortgage banks are also popularly known as mortgage lenders.

 A mortgage bank usually loans money to borrowers investing in real estate properties.
 The bank then places the loan on a pre-specified warehouse line of credit sold in the secondary market.
-The interested investors (large banks and corporations) purchase these loans from the secondary market.
-The funds received in this way are used to pay for the warehouse lines of credit, enabling the bank to continue its lending operations.
+Interested investors (large banks and corporations) purchase these loans from the secondary market.
+The bank uses the funds received in this manner to pay for the warehouse lines of credit, enabling it to sustain its lending operations.

-Typically, mortgage banks function according to the banking laws applicable to the state in which they operate.
+Typically, mortgage banks function according to the banking laws applicable to the state where they operate.
 On the other hand, the credit risk associated with these mortgage loans is absorbed by institutions like Federal Home Loan Mortgage Corporation (Freddie Mac) and Federal National Mortgage Association (Fannie Mae).

 Example of Mortgage Bank